-If a person has asthma, it is very important to keep an inhaler on hand for times when they have difficulty breathing.
-Even then, many people forget to carry inhalers in many situations; this article may help to overcome such situations to an extent.
-Some of the things to be kept in mind during such a situation are:
+If a person has asthma, it is essential to keep an inhaler in hand so as to help them if they have difficulty breathing.
+Even then, many people tend to forget to carry their inhalers in many situations.
+This article sheds light on what one must do in such situations.

 Diaphragmatic Breathing - This technique focuses on breathing from the region around the diaphragm as opposed to from the chest.

 Yoga - The breathing technique in yoga is called pranayama, which involves controlling the duration and timing of each breath.
-Many studies suggest that breathing exercises had some positive effects on hyperventilation symptoms, although additional research is needed.
+Many studies suggest that breathing exercises have some positive effects on hyperventilation symptoms, although additional research is needed.